Bigger than a Little Black Dress

 Denial tells the story a life lived in the shadow of an abusive past and the mounting cost to Wagner's relationships, well-being, achievements and sense of self.

-Denial adds light to the "open secret" of sexual abuse by giving a voice to victims that is sure to ignite your compassion for the estimated 60 million men and women survivors in the U.S., while encouraging survivors to speak their truths, free of shame, to begin the hopeful journey toward recovery.
+Denial shines much-needed light on the "open secret" of sexual abuse by giving a voice to victims that will ignite your compassion for the 60 million male and female survivors in the U.S., while encouraging them to take the first, brave step to stop living in denial by speaking their truths.

 Denial exposes the lies planted in the hearts of many survivors.